1. Key Characteristics

 4. Is This the Right Dog for You?

 Keep the nails at a comfortable length, and clean the ears weekly or as often as needed.
-You’ll need to brush your papillon’s teeth regularly because this breed is prone to tartar buildup.
+You’ll need to brush your Papillon’s teeth regularly because the breed is prone to tartar buildup.

-MEDIUM: The papillon is a generally healthy breed, but there are a few health concerns to consider:
+MEDIUM: The Papillon is generally healthy, but there are a few health concerns to consider:

 - Luxated patella (kneecap problems, generally on the hind legs)